gboeing/osmnx/README.md

 ## Features

+To get started with sample code and usage examples/demos, see the [examples](https://github.com/gboeing/osmnx-examples) GitHub repo.

 OSMnx is built on top of GeoPandas, NetworkX, and matplotlib and interacts with OpenStreetMap's APIs to:

   * Download and model street networks or other networked infrastructure anywhere in the world with a single line of code